10 Ways RPA Can Streamline Your Accounts Payable Process

 Robotic process automation accounts payable helps automate purchase order matching in invoice processing using advanced technologies and algorithms.
 Using OCR (Optical Character Recognition) technology, RPA extracts data from purchase orders.
 There is ‘automatic matching, ' wherein the RPA tallies the extracted data against pre-set rules.

 Transaction records are updated in real-time as RPA in accounts payable integrates seamlessly with ERP (Enterprise Resource Planning).
-This step ensures that the financial data extracted is uniform across all departments of the organization.
+This step ensures that the financial data extraction is uniform across all departments of the organization.

 4.)
 Payment Processing